ahlstromvij/REMINDER_project/README.md

 ## Requirements

-The code in this repository was produced using R 4.1.2 on macOS Catalina (10.15.7).
+The code in this repository was produced using R 4.1.2 on macOS Monterey (12.6).